-Many people drink to relax at the end of a long day, to blow off steam, be social, celebrate or even as a means of coping with anxiety or depression.
+Many people drink to relax at the end of a long day, to blow off steam, be social, celebrate or even cope with anxiety or depression.
 Drinking alcohol is a large part of how our society operates.
-It’s one of the most common ways people get together – over drinks.
+It’s one of the most common ways people get together — over drinks.

 While some can moderate, others have found it much harder to control.
-What may start out as casual drinking, unfortunately, turns into heavy drinking, as well as binge drinking, very quickly for many, which can be dangerous and concerning.
+What may start out as casual drinking turns into heavy drinking or binge drinking very quickly for many, which can be dangerous and concerning.
 With all of the dangers surrounding binge drinking, it’s important to have all of the facts.

-Binge drinking typically refers to heavy drinking in a short span of time often with the sole intention of getting drunk.
-Most commonly, based on averages in research, this means about eight drinks for men or four to six drinks for women in a single drinking session, which spikes blood alcohol level significantly.
+Binge drinking typically refers to heavy drinking in a short span of time, often with the sole intention of getting drunk.
+It is defined as drinking five or more drinks at one time for men or four or more drinks at one time for women.
+Additionally, this drinking behavior spikes blood alcohol levels significantly and leads to severe intoxication.

 How Binge Drinking Can Start

-Binge drinking is a common phenomenon for young drinkers and those that attend universities.
-Drinking games and practices like flip cup, beer pong, power hour, and pre-gaming are all habits that incorporate binge drinking.
+Binge drinking, specifically, is a common phenomenon for young drinkers and those who attend universities.
+Drinking games and practices like flip cup, beer pong, power hour and pre-gaming are all habits that incorporate binge drinking.
+Statistics show that one in six adults binge drink and that 25% of these individuals binge drink weekly.

-Binge drinking has also been linked to depression in a lot of cases; not to mention social drinking can lead into heavy drinking later in life.
+Binge drinking has been linked to depression in many cases.
+Also, social drinking can lead to heavy drinking later in life.
 While this pattern of alcohol consumption is usually associated with younger adults, there are binge drinkers among all age groups.
 Deliberate excessive drinking with the goal of becoming intoxicated can happen at any age.

 Binge Drinking Withdrawal Symptoms

-In addition to the physical risks of binge drinking, all the associated alcohol withdrawal symptoms come with it.
+In addition to the physical risks of binge drinking, many alcohol withdrawal symptoms may also come with it.
 Binge drinking withdrawal symptoms include:

 • Severe hangovers